chrisaguirre3/Salifort-Motors/README.md

+### Description

-**Description:** Project to provide data-driven recommendations to help retain employees at Salifort Motors company and build a model that will predict whether an employee will leave the company. # data-projects
+Project to provide data-driven recommendations to help retain employees at Salifort Motors company and build a model that will predict whether an employee will leave the company. # data-projects

+### Problem Statement

-**Problem Statement:** Employee retention/satisfaction levels at Salifort Motors company are low.
+Employee retention/satisfaction levels at Salifort Motors company are low.

+### Task

-**Task:** Analyze HR employee data to determine the important factors contributing to employee retention/satisfaction and build, test, evaluate, and choose the best machine learning/logistic regression model(s) that predict(s) whether an employee will leave the company.
+Analyze HR employee data to determine the important factors contributing to employee retention/satisfaction and build, test, evaluate, and choose the best machine learning/logistic regression model(s) that predict(s) whether an employee will leave the company.